Continued Support for Energy Efficiency & Nearly-Zero Buildings in North Macedonia

 The EU Ambassador Michalis Rokas also addressed the attendees, confirming the continued support for the successful completion of this important infrastructure project.

 Launched in 2013, the Regional Energy Efficiency Programme (REEP) for the Western Balkans was designed to assist the Western Balkans countries in decarbonising their economies by promoting investments in renewable energy and energy efficiency measures across residential, public and private sectors.
-Managed through the Western Balkans Investment Framework (WBIF), the programme combines a comprehensive package of financing from the EBRD and KfW, EU incentives and additional donor funds for technical assistance and policy dialogue.
+Established by the Western Balkans Investment Framework, the programme combines a comprehensive package of financing from the EBRD and KfW, EU incentives and additional donor funds for technical assistance and policy dialogue.